The-Gamedev-Owl/Failing-Robots-Factory/README.md

 # Failing-Robots-Factory

+### A personnal project developped by one person in 2 months in South Korea (October-November 2019)

 ### A mobile game with quick gameplay where you have to stop a robot uprising !

 ### If you want to play the game on Android, you can check it out here : https://sykkoss.itch.io/failing-robots-factory